This site requires a more recent version of Adobe Flash Player to function properly.

 Growth of young brand Aerie

-Early last year, the company assumed control over its six franchise stores in China and appointed Kitty Yung as the president of its Asia-Pacific operations.
-Same year, American Eagle also announced the opening of its first store in Mexico.
-Additionally, the retailer entered the Philippines last year and announced its plans to enter Thailand earlier this year.
-Also, American Eagle recently unveiled plans to open its first retail store in the U.K. this fall.
+Early in 2012, the company assumed control over its six franchise stores in China and appointed Kitty Yung as the president of its Asia-Pacific operations.
+The same year, American Eagle also announced the opening of its first store in Mexico.
+Additionally, the retailer entered the Philippines in 2013 and announced its plans to enter Thailand in the same year.
+Also, American Eagle opened its first retail store in the U.K. towards the end of 2014 and continued its franchise expansion in 2015.

 Development on omni-channel platform